knox-cs220-s23/assignment2/README.md

 Each question is worth 5 points for code and 5 points for the writeup.
 An additional 5 points is available for finding the extra credit solution (question 3).

+List names of anyone you discuss problems with.
+You may not google any portion of the question.
+You may google the running time of explicit operations on data structures (eg `what is the time complexity of insert(x) in a priority queue`).
+You may search for how to use java APIs.
+Leave links to any resources you as comments in your code.

 ## Questions

 1. Given a string `a` and a string `b`, return `true` if `a` is an anagram of `b`.
 That is, can you reorder the characters of `a` to get `b` or vice-versa?